 It is possible that Spotify's synchronization with your device has become out of sync, leading to Spotify not playing songs.
 To fix this issue, you can try re-syncing Spotify by selecting Spotify settings > devices and then selecting 'sync Spotify'.

-Solution 13.
+✅Solution 12.
 Try Using a VPN

 Part 3.
-Ultimate Method to Solve Spotify Songs Not Playing
+Ultimate Method to Solve Spotify Not Playing Songs

-The above solutions can be effective in helping Spotify users with the problem of Spotify not playing songs.
+The above solutions can be effective in helping Spotify users with the problem of Spotify songs not playing.
 However, if you find that none of these methods work for your problem, you may want to try this foolproof method.
 That is, you can try downloading Spotify songs to your device and then playing them without the Spotify app, which will avoid any Spotify playback problems at the root.

-You will need a dedicated third party tool such as AudFree Spotify Music Converter.
+To make it, you will need a dedicated third party tool such as AudFree Spotify Music Converter.
 This amazing tool enables users to download Spotify songs and playlists with the format lock removed to computer locally.
 It also allows you to convert Spotify music to different audio formats such as MP3, AAC, WAV, FLAC, etc. for better compatibility with any device.

-In addition, the application is designed with top-notch lossless technology to help Spotify users get the best audio quality without losing any detail.
+In addition, this application is designed with top-notch lossless technology to help Spotify users get the best audio quality without losing any detail.
 The app's conversion speed is also impressive, allowing Spotify users to convert Spotify tracks at up to 5X speed in just a few minutes.
 This way, you can listen to Spotify songs without any playback problems.

 - Step 1Import Spotify Songs to AudFree SpoDable